 Invests in capacity to close historic gaps.

-The Government of Canada must ensure that new funding begins in 2022-23, and builds upon the Ontario Government’s existing operating grants, and is delivered in a manner consistent with self-government and First Nations Treaty and Inherent rights to Indigenous education.
+The Government of Canada must ensure that new funding begins immediately, and builds upon the Ontario Government’s existing operating grants, and is delivered in a manner consistent with self-government and First Nations Treaty and Inherent rights to Indigenous education.

-The Government of Canada must create a dedicated, application-based yearly capital budget, beginning in 2022-2023, to which any recognized Indigenous Institute in Ontario may apply, with an understanding that the Government of Canada will reimburse up to 100% of the costs of projects to begin to close the gaps in capital funding and infrastructure endowments between Indigenous and non-Indigenous post-secondary institutions.
+The Government of Canada must create a dedicated, application-based yearly capital budget, beginning immediately, to which any recognized Indigenous Institute in Ontario may apply, with an understanding that the Government of Canada will reimburse up to 100% of the costs of projects to begin to close the gaps in capital funding and infrastructure endowments between Indigenous and non-Indigenous post-secondary institutions.

 GOVERNMENT OF CANADA